Gatemaker: Christopher Alexander's dialogue with the computer industry

 This part of the paper was also inspired by the ‘user-as-designer’ notion found in all of CA's work.
 Even though this sequence was only about particular aspects of certain kinds of interfaces, and was unrelated to the natural structures CA aims for, it was still an interesting interpretation.

-It's not too extreme to say that the authentic transfer of Alexander’s ideas to the computer industry stalls because of this paper, rather than starts because of it.
+So it's not too extreme to say that the authentic transfer of Alexander’s ideas to the computer industry stalls because of this paper, rather than starts because of it.

 The focus of the subsequent Software Patterns movement remained within the formal sciences, and so couldn't interpret CA’s work in the natural and human sciences: the application of human judgment using feeling, the smooth unfolding of natural geometry, and the task of helping people (programmers or users) to become more whole and alive.
 The criteria for ‘good’ were so different, that everything was misconstrued, from ‘pattern’ to ‘incremental’.
 Again, they aren’t to blame: this focus on symbolic abstraction and communication, and the dismissal of feeling, with the dismissal of the reality beyond constructed formal systems, is endemic in the computer industry.
 Today, Software Patterns proponents, like most successful computer people, are not even interested in this cavernous disparity.